TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 ### DDRStyleRandom

-When on, random backrounds use the song's directory as the seed, ensuring a conststent set of backgrounds for each song.
+When on, random backgrounds use the song's directory as the seed, ensuring a conststent set of backgrounds for each song.

 Possible values are ``0`` or ``1``.
 0 is ``Off`` and 1 is ``On``.